nuejs/nue/packages/nuejs.org/docs/index.md

     href: //github.com/tipiirai/nue/blob/master/new-www/index.md?plain=1

-The first apparent difference is that is that in Nue the web page is driven by content, which is separated from the rest of the code.
-No matter how rich and complex your page is, the content is easily accessible for non-technical people — they can move edit it in isolation without blocking the developers.
+The first apparent difference is that is that Nue is content-first.
+No matter how rich and complex your page is, it is driven and assmebled with an easy-to-read — easy-to-write content format suitable for marketers, copywriter, and other non-technical people.

+The second, much more important thing is that websites are mostly developed with CSS.
+You no longer need a React engineer, and the ... to create websites.
+Instead, the development goes to where it should be: UX developers — the people who master the craft of design and user experience.

-The second, much more important thing is that you need significantly less effort to design and develop new things.
-Here's what is needed to build the front page:
+The third, and the most important difference is, that you need _significantly_ less effort to design and develop new things.
+Lets see what what is needed to build the above pages:

 // //github.com/tailwindlabs/tailwindcss.com/tree/master/src/components/home
 !
 Line count: Next.js vs Nue